VarunRaj7/CHARM-Algorithm-in-Scala/README.md

     Inputs: c<closed Itemsets of form ItemsMapTrans upto this instance>, y<Transactions set>
     Ouput: Boolean
-    This set will return true if closed itemset upto the instance this function is called has any transaction sets listed in y else
+    This function will return true if closed itemset upto the instance this function is called has any transaction sets listed in y else
     False.

 **_Object Charm_**